DockittDockitt

 When should I use PDF to PNG instead of PDF to JPG?

-Use PNG when your PDF contains sharp text, technical drawings, charts, logos, or any content with hard edges and solid colours.
-Use JPG when your PDF is mostly photographic content and you need smaller file sizes.
-PNG is lossless — every pixel is preserved exactly.
-JPG is lossy — a small amount of quality is sacrificed for a smaller file.
+Use PNG when your PDF contains sharp text, technical drawings, charts, logos, or any content with hard edges.
+PNG is lossless and preserves quality perfectly.
+Use JPG when the PDF is mostly photographic content and smaller file sizes are more important than pixel-perfect quality.

 Does PNG support transparency?